John Philipps Emslie

 John Philipps Emslie (1839 – 1913) was a British topographical artist and folklorist.
 He was the brother of Alfred Edward Emslie, another artist.

 Biography

+He was the son of engraver John Emslie.
 From 1854, Emslie studied at The Working Men's College, and was a student of Dante Gabriel Rossetti.

 He became a topographical artist, and illustrated The Illustrated topical record of London vol. 9. in 1900.

 He wrote and illustrated the New Canterbury Tales (Griffith, Farran, Okeden & Welsh) ca.1887.

 Emslie was an original member of The Folklore Society and was a council member for that Society.

 He gathered local folklore from around England, making notes and topographical drawings.